Scaling Multi-Agent Epistemic Planning through GNN-Derived Heuristics: Learning MEP Heuristics with GNN

-While the use hashed Kripke model---represented through the use of the \emph{dot} language~\citep{Ellson2004}---was indeed successful, we encountered a second problem.
-Training on states alone led the heuristics to learn absolute measures of distance that did not depend on the underlying goal, assuming instead only the goals presented during training.
-This would restrict the heuristics’ usefulness to problem instances with different initial states but same goal.
+While the encoded Kripke model---represented through the \emph{dot} language~\citep{Ellson2004}---proved effective, we encountered a second challenge.
+Training solely on states led the regressor to learn absolute measures of distance.
+This measure is independent of the underlying goal and therefore generalizes only to problems with identical goal conditions, which limits the applicability of the heuristics.

+To mitigate this limitation, we extend the state embedding to include a compact encoding of the goal.
+This enables the regressor to learn dependencies not only between the e-state and its distance to the goal, but also between structural features of the goal itself.
+The design objective was to preserve a uniform input dimensionality while introducing minimal overhead.
+Given that the conversion process is not particularly relevant, we omit its details here and refer the reader to \ifarxiv Appendix~\ref{app:goal-enc} \else the extended version of this paper~\citep[Appendix~C]{briglia2025gnn} \fi for the description of the procedure.